-Controls, switches, including those for heating/air conditioning should be within the range of 850 mm to -1200 mm from the floor

-Electrical outlets and data connections are to be located at 450mm AFF.
+Controls, switches, including those for heating/air conditioning should be within the range of 850 mm-1,200mm from the floor.
+Electrical outlets and data connections are to be located at 450mm above finished floor.

 Lamp switches need to be easy to locate and operate by people with minimum dexterity.
 Wall switches for general light and touch switches on bedside lamps are recommended.